 The Catholic and Presbyterian churches marked their respective centenaries with a memorial to Bishop Pompallier in Hokianga (1938), 100 years after his arrival, and an Iona cross on the Petone waterfront (1940).

 Most monuments were to heroic white men, but there were exceptions.
-In Waimate, Margaret Cruickshank, the local doctor who died saving lives in the 1918 flu epidemic, was memorialised.
-In Taranaki a fine statue of politician Māui Pōmare was unveiled on the Manukorihi marae, Waitara (1936), and a memorial canoe prow was erected in memory of doctor and anthropologist Peter Buck (Te Rangi Hīroa) on the slopes of a Ngāti Mutunga pā (1954).
+In Waimate, Margaret Cruickshank, a local doctor who died saving lives in the 1918 flu epidemic, was memorialised.
+In Taranaki, a fine statue of politician Māui Pōmare was unveiled on Manukorihi marae, Waitara (1936), and a memorial canoe prow was erected in memory of doctor and anthropologist Peter Buck (Te Rangi Hīroa) on the slopes of a Ngāti Mutunga pā (1954).